kamitor/K-Libary/VCH/VCH prompts.md

 ### Incremental Update for Supply Chain Network JSON

+ONLY OUTPUT THE JSON FILE, do not explain your actions, to not give nice coments, only output the JSON file as instructed below;

 **Objective**: Update the existing JSON structure for the supply chain network of company `[X]`, specifically focusing on the segment: `[Supply Chain Segment]`.
 This task involves adding or updating nodes and links in the JSON file to reflect recent data and interactions within this part of the supply chain.